dwyl/one-tap-in-1.18/README.md

 ## Bonus: CSP

-In the router, add a `Plig` function:
+In the router, add a `Plug` function:

 ```elixir
 def put_csp(conn, _) do